ubghacking/ubghacking.github.io/_posts/2021-09-13-web-config-file-upload-bypass.md

 <center><img src="/images/posts/webconfig-writeup/image-4.png" alt="file-load-error"></center>

-However, with the presence of web.config present, and the ability to bypass file upload restrictions discovered, we can create a malicious web.config, and upload a version that is useful to us, as attackers.
+With the presence of web.config present, and the ability to bypass file upload restrictions discovered, we can create a malicious web.config, and upload a version that is useful to us, as attackers.

 <h2>Malicious web.config</h2>